1031 Exchanges: Understanding the Rules and Benefits for Real Estate Investors

 This strategy is applicable to any investor wishing to sell an existing property and trade up for higher cash flow.
 At Excelsior Capital, we’ve seen the power of this investment vehicle first-hand.
 If used properly, the ability to defer the capital gains tax and use the entire proceeds from a sale to buy larger properties through 1031 can be an amazing tool for building wealth over a lifetime.
 1031 exchanges can also be used to completely avoid paying the deferred capital gains taxes by passing the property down to your heirs when you pass away.

 If you are planning to sell an investment property you own or plan to accumulate properties throughout your lifetime, the benefits of utilizing a 1031 exchange make it worth considering.
 And if you determine that a 1031 exchange is right for you, then it is important to work with qualified professionals to ensure all the rules are being followed.
-Reach out to us if you have additional questions!

 A real estate private equity firm that owns and operates high quality multi-tenant office assets in emerging secondary markets.